|

 of water, off Gloucester MA., or

+at least half of her does.
 Snapped in two by a vicious Nor'easter in

 January of 1977, her Mayday set in motion a heroic rescue effort that saved